AkanAhmet/innova-patika-graduation-project-ahmetakan/README.md

   The main job of the service is to process the loan application request, send eligibility notices and log the applications to the MongoDB for later queries.
 It simply takes customer infos and returns a result message which contains loan application status and loan limit.
 How it decides eligibility and credit limit?
-  Well, if the credit score of the customer which is acquired from **Credit Score Service** is lower than 500, the consumer is not eligible.
+  Well, if the credit score of the customer which is acquired from **Credit Score Service** is lower than 500, the customer is not eligible.
 If it is higher, and the monthly income of the customer is less then 5000, then the customer is eligible for 10000, else if the monthly income is higher than 5000 the limit raises to 20000 .
 If the score is higher then 1000, the loan limit is calculated as follows: limit = income*4.

-  Loan application Service sends the result to the SMS Service to notify consumer on phone.
+  Loan application Service sends the result to the SMS Service to notify customer on phone.
 Some unit tests are available under Test package for this service.

 **Endpoints**